waterbear-cloud/paco/docs/paco-config.rst

       -
       -
     * - eip
-      - TextReference
+      - PacoReference|String
-      - Elastic IP Reference or AllocationId
+      - Elastic IP or AllocationId to attach to instance at launch
-      -
+      - Paco Reference to `EIP`_.
+String Ok.
       -
     * - health_check_grace_period_secs
       - Int